Full Ellipsoid Embeddings and Toric Mutations: Symplectic Tropical Curves in Almost Toric Fibrations

 \begin{remark} The main difference is that the $\rho_2$ coordinate at most of the pieces of the blue cycles is not constant, but this was not crucial for getting the symplectic curve in Proposition \ref{prp:local interior}.
 This makes the boundary of the surface project into segments, rather than points. $\Box$ \end{remark}

-To replicate the analysis in the proof of Proposition \ref{prp:local interior} to the $4$-gons, it is better to subdivide it into two two 3-gons and two bigons.
-Figure \ref{fig:VariousSurf} illustrates the coamoebas (with some $\rho_2$ level sets depicted), the corresponding piece of the smooth surface and the amoeba should look like.
+To replicate the analysis in the proof of Proposition \ref{prp:local interior} to the $4$-gons, it is better to subdivide it into two 3-gons and two bigons.
+Figure \ref{fig:VariousSurf} illustrates an example of a coamoeba (with some $\rho_2$ level sets depicted), the corresponding piece of the smooth surface, and the amoeba.
 Remark \ref{rmk:Straight_Amoeba} still holds and we could actually view the amoeba picture as straight segments, but the blue boundaries would still project to sub-segments.

-Now, we do not know that the boundaries $\del \sigma_j$'s, who live in the product of an interval with $T^2$, project exactly in the pattern as depicted in Figure \ref{fig:Conn_Dimer}, for $2\leq j\leq k$.
+Now, we do not know that the boundaries $\del \sigma_j$, who live in the product of an interval with $T^2$, project exactly in the pattern as depicted in Figure \ref{fig:Conn_Dimer}, for $2\leq j\leq k$.
 The only information we have is that they are mutually linked and that the projections intersect each horizontal cycle generically twice.
 Nevertheless, this is in fact not a problem, since for each one of them we can draw the actual projection and the corresponding generic curve as in Figure \ref{fig:Conn_Dimer}.

 These curves will generate a dimer, either one annulus or two bi-gons.
 Hence, we can connect them with a smooth symplectic surface.
-The condition, $\Psi_k(s)> \Psi_{k-1}(s) > \cdots > \Psi_2(s)$ we required in the discussion before the statement of Proposition \ref{prp:Local_node}, ensures that we can place these surfaces inside mutually disjoint thickened tori for $2\leq j\leq k$.
-This explains how to patch the boundaries $\del \sigma_j$'s to straight cycles for our $(\theta_1,\theta_2)$ coordinates on the torus.
+The condition $\Psi_k(s)> \Psi_{k-1}(s) > \cdots > \Psi_2(s)$ we required in the discussion before the statement of Proposition \ref{prp:Local_node}, ensures that we can place these surfaces inside mutually disjoint thickened tori for $2\leq j\leq k$.
+This explains how to patch the boundaries $\del \sigma_j$ to straight cycles for our $(\theta_1,\theta_2)$ coordinates on the torus.